 Besides general factors, you should also consider factors specific to you.
 You’ll want to find a preschool that’s the right fit for you, your child, and your family.
-While preschools have pros and cons, the ideal preschool will be consistent with your family’s values, philosophies, and beliefs.
+While preschools have pros and cons, the best preschool will be consistent with your family’s values, philosophies, and beliefs.
 It will also meet a wide range of your practical needs.

 Finding the right preschool depends on a wide range of factors.

 - Location: What city is it in?
 How close to you is it?
 Is it easily accessible by car and public transportation?
 Is it located in a school, community centre, church, synagogue, or somewhere else?
 Location is a big factor in finding the right program.
 Luckily, there are great preschools across Canada, including in Toronto, Montreal, Ottawa, Vancouver, Calgary, Edmonton, Mississauga, Oakville, Vaughan, and Brampton.
 Find a preschool near you.

 - Cost: How much does it cost, and what does this cost include?
 Is it affordable for your family?
 Are financial aid, subsidies, or sibling discounts offered?